ThanosSl/Augmented-Reality/my_report/README.md

 # 1st Deliverable
 * At first, I downloaded Atom and I linked my GitHub account so I could adjust the code.
 I found the code for the other two shapes, the sphere and the cylinder.
-Then I adjusted the side of the two shapes and at last I found the code to enter the voice and the snow.
+Then I entered the code for the other two shapes(cylinder, sphere) and at last I found the code from the links to enter the voice and the snow.
 For the voice, I changed some commands to 'start' - 'stop", to start and stop snowing with the shapes.

 # 2nd Deliverable